darrenburns/posting/README.md

 ## Collections

-Requests can be stored inside "collections" on your file system.
+Requests can be stored directly on your file system.
-A collection is simply a directory containing one or more requests.

 Each request is stored as a simple YAML file, suffixed with `.posting.yaml` - easy to read, understand, and version control!